Four-dimensional Chern–Simons theory

-In mathematical physics, four-dimensional Chern–Simons theory, also known as semi-holomorphic or semi-topological Chern–Simons theory, is a quantum field theory developed by Kevin Costello, and later by Edward Witten and Masahito Yamazaki.
+In mathematical physics, four-dimensional Chern–Simons theory, also known as semi-holomorphic or semi-topological Chern–Simons theory, is a quantum field theory initially defined by Nikita Nekrasov, rediscovered and studied by Kevin Costello, and later by Edward Witten and Masahito Yamazaki.
 It is named after mathematicians Shiing-Shen Chern and James Simons who discovered the Chern–Simons 3-form appearing in the theory.

-The gauge theory has been demonstrated to be related to many integrable systems, including exactly solvable lattice models such as the six-vertex model of Lieb and the Heisenberg spin chain and integrable field theories such as principal chiral models, symmetric space coset sigma models and Toda field theory.
-It is also closely related to the Yang–Baxter equation and quantum groups such as the Yangian.
+The gauge theory has been demonstrated to be related to many integrable systems, including exactly solvable lattice models such as the six-vertex model of Lieb and the Heisenberg spin chain and integrable field theories such as principal chiral models, symmetric space coset sigma models and Toda field theory, although the integrable field theories require the introduction of two-dimensional surface defects.
+The theory is also related to the Yang–Baxter equation and quantum groups such as the Yangian.

 The theory is similar to three-dimensional Chern–Simons theory which is a topological quantum field theory, and the relation of 4d Chern–Simons theory to the Yang–Baxter equation bears similarities to the relation of 3d Chern–Simons theory to knot invariants such as the Jones polynomial discovered by Witten.